Skip to main content

 • Before final torque — compress the spring, otherwise the bushing will live in skew → quick death.

-• Often (NOT ALWAYS — every Tesla is different): disconnecting 12V isn't required, but ride-height sensors (if active suspension) — verify after assembly in Service Mode.
+• Often (NOT ALWAYS — every Tesla is different): disconnecting 12V isn't required.

 Community experience